 - Perform optical gas imaging (OGI) surveys of transmission and compressor station sites to allow identification of possible leaks thereby reducing the time between the leak identification, mitigation, and repair.

-Demonstrating our commitment to action with $2 million pledge
+Demonstrating our commitment to action with over $12 million in pledges

-Recognizing that climate change is a global, pressing issue and seeing a gap in research on carbon pricing, Tellurian made a $2 million pledge in 2019 to the Center on Global Energy Policy (CGEP) at Columbia University’s School of International and Public Affairs.
+Tellurian has made $12 million in pledges to the Center on Global Energy Policy (CGEP) at Columbia University’s School of International and Public Affairs.

 Tellurian has taken and continues to take many actions to minimize methane leakage and reduce emissions in our natural gas production operations.
 These include: